Center For Ocean Sciences Education Excellence COSEE Ocean Systems

 SEARCH FOR EDUCATORS

 COSEE-OS is dedicated to fostering educator-scientist collaborations with a focus on investigating how inland audiences can better understand how the oceans affect their everyday lives.
-Since 2006, over 100 educators from 18 states -- as far away as Idaho and New Mexico -- have participated in summer professional development workshops at the University of Maine and the University of New Hampshire Some of our workshop attendees have been sponsored to participate in national conferences .
+Since 2006, over 100 educators from 18 states -- as far away as Idaho and New Mexico -- have participated in summer professional development workshops at the University of Maine and the University of New Hampshire.
+Some of our workshop attendees have been sponsored to participate in national conferences.

-Perhaps our most ambitious and innovative achievement has been development of the "Ocean Climate Interactive" that highlights fundamental sciences concepts as well as their "big picture" connections.
-This software tool ties directly to dozens of resources including those for pre-college audiences.
+Perhaps our most ambitious and innovative achievement has been development of the Ocean Climate Interactive which highlights fundamental science concepts as well as their "big picture" connections.
+This software tool ties directly to hundreds of resources including those for pre-college audiences.
 Some of these resources have undergone extensive review by teams of scientists and educators.

 We have also offered a college course co-developed by professors from the University of Maine's College of Education and School of Marine Sciences.
 Designed for pre-service educators and marine sciences majors, the course utilized an inquiry-based instructional approach to learn about physical sciences content and relevant ocean examples that could be used to illustrate them.